Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

-In these tables you can add users, delete users, and you can also search for information related to the users in the table by applying different filters.
+In these tables you can add users, delete users, and you can also search for information related to the users in the table by applying different filters or different joins.